-See later in the newsletter for a detailed list of the display of workmanship from our "On the Table", as presented by Mark Rossman, followed by Mr. Volker's presentation on his service with VF-51 "Screaming Eagles" during 2 cruises in '71-'72 and '73 aboard the U.S.S Coral Sea.
-This presentation covered an overview of carrier operations and the various missions performed by the various aircraft types/squadrons during the '72-'73 cruise.
+See later in the newsletter for a detailed list of the display of workmanship from our "On the Table", as presented by Mark Rossman, followed by Mr. Volker's presentation on his service with VF-51 "Screaming Eagles" during 2 cruises in '71-'72 and '73 aboard the U.S.S This presentation Coral Sea. covered an overview of carrier operations and the various missions performed by the various aircraft types/squadrons during the '72-'73 cruise.